 The most recognised property group in the country was formed by Pam Golding in 1976.

-She is notably the only woman listed in the South Africa 2017 Wealth Report greatest business men and women in SA history list.
+She is notably the only woman listed in the South Africa 2017 Wealth Report greatest businessmen and women in SA history list.
 She ranked 5th overall for building the biggest real estate group in the country.
 The article featured on Property 24.

-The male dominated accounting industry, Nonkululeko Gobodo was South Africa’s first black female chartered accountant and is a successful businesswoman and mentor.
+In the male-dominated accounting industry, Nonkululeko Gobodo was South Africa’s first black female chartered accountant and is a successful businesswoman and mentor.

 Women leaders in management are making strides in all sectors globally.
 One initiative to watch that recognises women entrepreneurs in Africa.